Vicky-analyst/Hospital-Inpatient-Discharge-Analysis/README.md

 - What is the distribution of APR (All Patient Refined) Risk of Mortality across different racial groups?
 - Which patient race is most associated with Extreme APR Risk of Mortality, what percentage of their admissions are classified as emergency visits, and how does this relate to their average length of stay?
 - Which ten counties account for the highest total hospital charges?
+- Identify the top 10 procedures contributing the most to total hospital charges?
 - Compare total charges by payment source to identify which payer types generate the most billing volume which is above avg

 ## Tools